Regex pattern

 • The character amount (8,20)

-This site is great for learning about and experimenting with regexes.
+The site regexrarrow-up-right is great for learning about and experimenting with regexes.

-What we should do now then is return to the CreateUserDto file and add, over the password field, the @Matches() decorator.
+What we should do now is to return to the CreateUserDto file and add, over the password field, the @Matches() decorator.
 Inside it, use the aforementioned regex.

 Commit - Validating password with regex